Honduras Marcala 72 Hour Double Ferment Anaerobic Natural

 Recommended Roast Range: City to Full City (Light to Medium)

 We like this coffee best at City + (light-medium, at the tail end of 1st crack), but it will perform well nearly anywhere in the Light to Medium spectrum.
 Lighter roasts accent bright acidity, while medium roasts will lose brightness in favor of body as well as bringing out more rounded sweetness.
+For such an intense processing, this coffee is surprisingly forgiving in the roaster!

 De La Finca Coffee - "In the spirit of learning and innovation, we bought a small 9 acre farm in the fall of 2019 on the outskirts of Marcala, La Paz, Honduras.